 Support the keyboard, trackpad, and mouse

-- All touch scrollable surfaces scroll on mouse wheel events
+- All touch scrollable surfaces scroll on mouse wheel events, as shown in figure 2.

-- Hover states are implemented with intention and best judgment to improve UI discovery without overwhelming the user.
+- Hover states are implemented with careful judgment to improve UI discovery without overwhelming the user, as shown in figure 3.

-Where appropriate, you should differentiate between mouse and touch inputs.
-For example, tapping an item could trigger a multi-select UI while clicking the same item could trigger a single selection instead.
+Where appropriate, differentiate between mouse and touch inputs.
+For example, touch & hold on an item might trigger a multi-select UI, while right-clicking the same item might trigger an options menu instead.

-Apps should customize mouse cursors to indicate what element of their UI can be
+Customize your apps' mouse cursors to indicate what element of their UI the user

 PointerIcon to use